ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 ---
-title: Python - Word count with Apache Spark
+title: Analyzing most used words in lyrics with Apache Spark
 slug: wordcount-spark
 excerpt: Couting occurences of words in a file is a basic example about how using Apache Spark.
 Let's find out how !
 section: Tutorials